 Thus, from the start of the day, public transport and traffic jams feel like a confrontation with predators, knowing that for most people, the workplace really is the next challenge to overcome.

 These stressful situations are part of the daily life of modern man, and we no longer realize their negative effects on the body, which as a consequence no longer has time to inject hormones that will allow it to get rid of stress, to relax and recover.

 This process causes depression, burnout, heart attacks, strokes etc ..., like a pressure cooker constantly under pressure until a joint breaks.

 Previously, the survival of the hunter-gatherer depended on his natural ability to remain calm in the forest, to blend in with his natural environment to be on the lookout for the slightest danger.

 The natural state of calm of the hunter-gatherer should also be that of modern man.
 But being constantly stimulated, even stressed by his environment, modern man is far from his natural state, and from the calm necessary for his performance.

-The coaching technique that I propose consists of a combination of tools.
-These allow the coached person to return to the deep inner calm state of the hunter-gatherer in the forest.
+The coaching technique that I propose consists of a combination of practical tools used according to the needs of the person(s) at the time of the session.
+Among the tools I use, there is for example meditation, "mindfulness" or anchored in the present moment, conscious walking.
+These methods allow the supervised person to return to the state of inner calm of the hunter-gatherer in the forest.